oasis-origin/oasis-pipeline/README.md

 This is a [Pipeline Shared Library](https://jenkins.io/doc/book/pipeline/shared-libraries/)

-**Jenkinsfiles using this library must live in downstream repositories only.**

 Some functions defined in this shared library duplicate the functions available in the [jenkinsfile-helpers](https://github.com/oasis-origin/jenkinsfile-helpers) repo.
 This library expects to made available on a jenkins server with the name `oasis-pipeline`.
 Using any other name